List of Big 12 Conference champions: Women's tennis

-Men's track and field
+Men's track & field

-All current and future Big 12 members sponsor men's track and field except West Virginia and UCF.
+All current Big 12 members sponsor men's track and field except UCF, Utah, and West Virginia.

 Women's track & field

-All current and future Big 12 members sponsor women's track and field.
+All current Big 12 members sponsor women's track and field.

-Women's volleyball
+Volleyball

-All current and future Big 12 members sponsor women's volleyball except Oklahoma State, which has never sponsored women's volleyball as a Big 12 member; Oklahoma State and Vanderbilt are the only two schools in the Power Five conferences that do not sponsor women's volleyball, and Vanderbilt (which dropped women's volleyball after the 1979 season) will reinstate the sport in the 2025 season.
-The only current or future member with a varsity men's team is BYU.
+All current Big 12 members sponsor women's volleyball except Oklahoma State, which has never sponsored women's volleyball as a Big 12 member.
+With Vanderbilt reinstating women's volleyball in 2025 after a 45-year absence, Oklahoma State is the only Power Four conference member that does not sponsor women's volleyball.
+The only current member with a varsity men's team is BYU.

-Nebraska left the conference in 2011.

-Wrestling
+Men's wrestling

-Wrestling crowned regular-season champions in 2011–12 and 2012–13 only.
+Men's wrestling crowned regular-season champions in 2011–12 and 2012–13 only.

 In 2015, the Big 12 absorbed the Western Wrestling Conference, with that league's six final members becoming Big 12 affiliates effective with the 2015–16 school year.
 Fresno State and Northern Iowa became affiliates in 2017–18.
 Missouri became an affiliate during the 2021-22 season after Fresno State dropped its program, and California Baptist became an affiliate in 2022–23 once it completed its transition from NCAA Division II to Division I.

+Oklahoma remained in Big 12 wrestling after otherwise joining the SEC, keeping that program together with the only other SEC member to sponsor the sport, former Big 12 member Missouri.
+Of the four schools that joined the Big 12 in 2024, only Arizona State sponsors wrestling.